-HB 3158 changed the makeup of the Board of Trustees.
-Article 6243a-1 governs the makeup and responsibilities of the Board as of September 1, 2017.
+Article 6243a-1 of the Texas Statutes governs the makeup and responsibilities of the Board.
 The Board is responsible for the administration of DPFP and investment of the assets of the Combined Pension Plan and Supplemental Police and Fire Pension Plan of the City of Dallas.